-The male condom is a thin latex rubber or polyurethane covering which is rolled onto an erect (hard) penis.
+The male condom is a thin latex rubber or non-latex polyisoprene covering which is rolled onto an erect (hard) penis.

 Worn on the penis during sex, the male condom provides a barrier which collects semen (fluid that contains sperm) and stops the transfer of fluids to a partner.
+Condoms can also be used on sex toys if they are being shared between people.
+This will reduce the risk of STI transmission.

-Condoms are 98% effective when used perfectly, but in real life they can be less effective (82%) because condoms can break and are not always used correctly.
+Condoms are 98% effective at preventing pregnancy when used perfectly, but in real life they can be less effective (82%) because condoms can break and are not always used correctly.

-Condoms are the best protection against STIs but are less effective than some other types of contraception.
+Condoms are the best protection against STIs but are less effective at preventing pregnancy than some other types of contraception.